pcuzner/fioloadgen/DEVGUIDE.md

 cd react/app
 npm start
 ```
+Now point you're browser at 8081, to confirm functionality

 ### Building the components for cherrypy
 Once your changes have been tested, you need to rebuild the artifacts that cherrypy serves.